FuelsEurope

 24 Jul 2020

-Their ask — The industry wants biomass waste fuels to have zero emission factors without meeting full sustainability criteria.
+Message — The industry wants biomass waste fuels to have zero emission factors without meeting full sustainability criteria.
 They also request recognition of ships, trains, and trucks for CO2 transport, not just pipelines.12

-How it helps them — This would allow continued waste fuel use without proving sustainability credentials for each source.3
+Why — This would allow continued waste fuel use without proving sustainability credentials for each source.3

-Who loses — Environmental groups lose verification that biomass waste fuels meet sustainability standards.
+Impact — Environmental groups lose verification that biomass waste fuels meet sustainability standards.

 Refining Industry Urges Risk-Based Chemical Regulation Over Hazard Focus